tronyx/Docker-Nagios/README.md

 docker run --name nagios -p 0.0.0.0:8080:80 tronyx/nagios
 ```

-alternatively you can use external Nagios configuration & log data with the following:
+Alternatively you can use external Nagios configuration & log data with the following:

 ```sh
 docker run --name nagios  \